National Public Charging Standards (NPCS)

 LTA and EDB, which co-chair the Electro-Mobility Singapore (EMS) taskforce, announced that Type 2 AC and Combo-2 DC charging systems would be adopted as the National Public Charging Standards (NPCS).

 CHAdeMO (an abbreviation of CHArge de MOve) will be added as an optional public charging standard and not as a national public charging standard under TR25.
-This means that it is not mandatory for charging service operators to provide CHAdeMO chargers at their public charging stations.
+This means that it is not mandatory for charging service operators to provide CHAdeMO chargers at their public EV charging stations.

 Requirements for Installation and Maintenance of EV Charger